-During the last several semesters our art history majors have interned at the following places: The Whitney Museum of Art, the Museum of Biblical Art, and St. John the Divine
+During the last several semesters our art history majors have interned at the following places: Barnes Foundation, Metropolitan Museum of Art, Whitney Museum of Art, Museum of Biblical Art, St. John the Divine, and Salmagundi Art Club.

 “During the Spring 2011 semester, I spent three months at the Cathedral of St. John The Divine as an intern.
 Due to my interest in architecture, the Cathedral gave me the tools to learn more about Gothic Revival architecture in a setting that places emphasis on how cathedrals would have actually been built int he Midel Ages.
 During that time I shadowed tours, researched and presented my own tour to the public and conducted further research on the chapel screens.
 I gained a great deal of knowledge about the process of creating a tour and the research that goes into it.
 My specific interest is architectural history.
 My internship at the Cathedral has helped build on the knowledge given to me by my art history degree and physics minor.